SeisSol/SeisSol/Documentation/build-parameters.rst

     * ``oneapi``: SYCL, more specifically Intel Data Parallel C++ (DPC++).
 Provides support for Intel, AMD, and Nvidia GPUs.
 The open source variant is located under https://github.com/intel/llvm
 - ``DEVICE_ARCH``: the parameter to tune and compile the kernels for.
 See build-archs for an overview.
 - ``SYCLCC``: chooses the SYCL compiler used for the dynamic rupture and point source parts.
 Can be either AdaptiveCpp (``hipsycl``) or DPC++ (``dpcpp``); the description is the same as for the ``DEVICE_BACKEND``.
-- ``SYCL_USE_NVHPC``: if AdaptiveCpp is compiled with NVHPC support and we use NVHPc
+- ``SYCL_USE_NVHPC``: if AdaptiveCpp is compiled with NVHPC support, and we use NVHPC
 - ``USE_GRAPH_CAPTURING``: if a compute graph feature is available, then use it.
-This is currently the case for CUDA (since TODO) and HIP (requires ROCm 6.0).
-Compute graph support for SYCL is still experimental, although DPC++/oneAPI supports it.
+This is currently the case for CUDA (since 11.0) and HIP (requires ROCm 6.1 or higher).
+Compute graph support for SYCL is still experimental, although DPC++/oneAPI implements an extension for it
-- ``ENABLE_PROFILING_MARKERS``: Currently available for CUDA and HIP.
+- ``ENABLE_PROFILING_MARKERS``: Currently available for CUDA and HIP

 Options currently known to be broken
 ------------------------------------